-You may notice a blue light coming through the front vents of your welder and may also hear a buzzing sound inside your welder when you try to start an arc.
+You may notice a blue light coming from the front of your welder, through the vents.
+And, you may here this buzzing sound inside your welder when you try to start an arc.
 Don't worry.
-Both are completely normal.
-This is your HF trying to start the arc.
-During start up, you may also observe this since the HF cycles briefly as the unit goes through its start up "check".
-The blue spark you see through the front vents indicates the location of the HF control board and points.
-If the blue arc is present at start, then the HF is working.
-If you can't see the spark, or hear the noise when you are trying to start your arc and your arc doesn't want to start, then this is when you should contact Everlast Tech Support.
+That is completely normal.
+That is your HF trying to start the arc.
+During start up the HF briefly cycles as the unit goes through its start up "check" and you may also hear it then.
+The blue spark you will see through the front vents is the location of the HF board and points.
+If you see this, then it is supposed to do that.
+If you don't see this, or hear the noise when you are trying to start your arc and your unit doesn't want to start the arc, then that is when you should contact Everlast Tech Support.
 CAUTION!
-Don't continue try to make the arc start without somewhere for the HF to travel, ie to the work piece.
+Don't continually try to make the arc start without somewhere for the HF to go, ie the work piece.